Predicting Steady-State Behavior in Complex Networks with Graph Neural Networks: Complex Networks

 where $K$ is the number of attention heads, ${\bf W}^{(k)}$ and $\alpha_{ij}^{(k)}$ are the weight matrix and attention coefficients of the $k^{th}$ attention head.
 For our graph-level IPR value regression task, we use two layers of GAT with four heads for the first layer and one head in the second layer, respectively.
 For the GAT layer implementation, we use GATConv from the PyTorch Geometric library \cite{FeyLenssen2019}.

-\subsection{Complex Networks}
+\section{Complex Networks}

 We prepare the datasets for our experiments using several model networks (cycle, path, star, wheel, ER, and scale-free networks) and their associated IPR values.
 A few models (ER and scale-free networks) are randomly generated.
-The ER random network is denoted by $\mathcal{G}^{ER}(n,p)$ where $n$ is the number of nodes and $p$ is the edge probability \cite{posfai2016network}.
-The existence of each edge is statistically independent of all other edges.
-Starting with $n$ number of nodes, connecting them with a probability $p = \langle k \rangle / n$ where $\langle k \rangle$ is the mean degree.
-The ER random network realization will have a Binomial degree distribution \cite{posfai2016network}.
-The SF networks ($\mathcal{G}^{SF}$) generated using the Barab{\' a}si-Albert model follows a power-law degree distribution \cite{posfai2016network}.